openwallet-foundation/credo-ts-ext/packages/push-notifications/README.md

 /* -- iOS -- */

-// To send apns device info to another agent you have to accquire the device token and send it. pushNotificationsApnsModule.sendDeviceInfo( 'a-valid-connection-id'
+// To send apns device info to another agent you have to acquire the device token and send it. pushNotificationsApnsModule.sendDeviceInfo( 'a-valid-connection-id'
   { deviceToken: '123' },